Sweat Equity FAQs

 When do I get my equity?

 The timeline depends on the specific agreement you have with the company or project.
-It’s essential to stay informed about your vesting schedule and the company’s milestones.
-Make sure to keep those lines of communication open and have a clear understanding of the roadmap to your equity payoff.
+It’s essential to stay informed about your vesting schedule and the company’s milestones - make sure to keep those lines of communication open.

 Do I need a lawyer?